Courses + Requirements

 Students must hold a Master of Science in Nursing degree to enroll in the Graduate Certificates in Nursing Education or Nursing Management.
 Both certificate programs require the completion of 15 credits.
 Students attend flexible classes in a modified accelerated format while continuing to work.

 Students would take a minimum of 3 three-credit courses and 1 six-credit practicum at Emmanuel College.
 The course offerings for nursing education and nursing management certificates are as follows:

-Certificate of Graduate Study in Nursing Education
+Graduate Certificates in Nursing Education

 Nurses prepare for positions as nurse educators who could be employed as faculty members, staff/professional development coordinators, unit based teachers, clinical educators and patient educators.

 - NURS 5301 Educational Theories and Curriculum Design in Nursing

 - NURS 5303 Advanced Teaching Methods and Strategies in Nursing Education/Assessment/Evaluation of Student Learning

 - NURS 5305 Pathophysiology and Pharmacology for Nurse Educators